 He had decent power, but the outfield dimensions at Griffith Stadium kept his home runs totals down.
 Yost led the league in doubles once.
-He stands second behind Washington Hall-of-Famer Goose Goslin in a weird statistic: most home runs hit in a season without hitting any at his team’s home stadium.
+He stands third behind Washington Hall-of-Famer Goose Goslin in a weird statistic: most home runs hit in a season without hitting any at his team’s home stadium.
 Goslin hit all 17 of his homers in away games in 1926; Yost hit all 12 of his on the road in 1952.
 After his trade to the Tigers, Yost hit a career high 21 homers in 1959.

 Casey Stengel picked Yost as a reserve for the 1952 A.L. all-star team, even though the third baseman was hitting less than .200 at the time.
 “Every time I look up, that feller is on base,” Stengel said in defense of his choice.

 Yost was an iron-man, too.
 He played in every game from August 30, 1949, to May 11, 1955 – 829 consecutive, at the time the fifth longest streak ever.
 It’s still the ninth longest.